TercioOfParma/TextDifficultySite/refactor.md

 - Provide an indication in the browser that the process is completed

 # Application
+- Make Loading Content Take in Lists rather than Individual Files

 # Infrastructure

 # Domain
+- Figure out why the difficulty scoring is so slow
+- Remove all of the Converts
+- Ideally, figure out how to store BigInteger in a Database

 # HTMXFrontend